Simhyeon/r4d/docs/meta.md

   is useful because calculating length and word limit is much more expensive simple random generation.
   - Lipsum with custom separator

+### NOTE

+1. About dnl and enl inside body
+	- ENL or DNL doesn't work inside macro body because dnl is evaluated on every "line".
+	- ENL is evaluated on "NONE" Cursor which menas enl is not evalued properly inside body. where lexor's cursor never goes to NONE state.

 ### How macro parsing works?